sandrinopatrulescu/66-cards-tracker/README.md

 * switch between landscape and portrait orientation (test portrait on mobile)
 * save to local storage every action + on load take from local storage
 * save background color to local storage
+* border for hand with hand number in bottom left

 | name        | source                                                                                                                                      |
 |-------------|---------------------------------------------------------------------------------------------------------------------------------------------|